aldeebhasan/la-subscription/README.md

 As example, the user at the starter plan may want to enable a plugin that give him access to specific features that are not enabled in his plan.
 Plugins can be considered as a small plans with limited set of features.

 Plugins can be RECURRING/NON_RECURRING,

 - The RECURRING plugin will follow the same subscription billing cycle, if not renewed, the subscriber will loss the access to its features.
 - The NON_RECURRING plugins will be enabled forever, there is no need to renew it at all.

+You can define new plugins either using the `package dashboard` or `manually` as follow:

 ```php
 $group = Group::create([